-If you really want to bump up your planned giving efforts, stand-alone direct mail packages and newsletters dedicated to plan giving are the surest way to reach your targeted audience.
+However, if you want to bump up your planned giving efforts, stand-alone direct mail packages and newsletters, dedicated to plan giving, are the surest way to reach your targeted audience.

-What Does Successful Direct Mail Planned Giving Look Like?
+What Does Successful Direct Mail Package Look Like?

 The key is to keep your donors engaged.
 Continued stewardship is an investment in your organizations future.